-The Acclima DataSnap will support all SDI-12 sensors that are compatible with version 1.3 of the SDI-12 Protocol Specification when the optional 12VDC Power adapter is attached.
-The DataSnap is limited to 700mA.
+The Acclima Solar DataSnap will support all SDI-12 sensors that are compatible with version 1.4 of the SDI-12 Protocol Specification, including all Acclima SDI-12 sensors.
+However, the Solar DataSnap only reads and records the first five data points of the SDI-12 M! command.
+The Solar DataSnap's internal data recording functions do not support reading or recording of any other data points.

+The Solar DataSnap is limited to 500mA.
 Some sensors with higher power requirements may require an external power connection.